 For example, aggregates with high specific gravity and low absorption are preferred for concrete production, as they provide higher strength and lower shrinkage.
 Aggregates with low specific gravity and high absorption are more prone to deterioration and damage due to freezing and thawing cycles.

-For complete details on specific gravity and absorption test, read the above article.
+For complete details on the specific gravity and absorption test, read the above article.

 Aggregate Crushing Test Importance